osake/ATHENA/README.md

 * Service-oriented architecture
 * RESTful endpoints using JSON over HTTP
 * Application authentication with Digest authentication
-* Flexibile back-end storage solutions (JPA or Mongo)
+* Flexibile back-end storage solutions (JPA or Mongo) (comping soon)

 ## Installation and Deployment

-ATHENA builds war files which can (concievably) be deployed to any Java-compliant web container.
-We're supporting standalone deployment to Glassfishv3 and embedded deployment with Jetty.
+ATHENA can be run as a process or as a daemon (Ubuntu only).
 Please see instructions for setting up ATHENA [on the wiki](https://github.com/fracturedatlas/ATHENA/wiki)

 ## Components